MartinPellizzer/terrawhisper-compiler/articles/aesculus-hippocastanum/botany/taxonomy.md

 'Stately' lives up to its name by growing tall and commanding attention.
 'Sunset' is valued for its attractive foliage and the vibrant colors it exhibits during the autumn season.
 'Umbraculifera' creates an umbrella-like canopy of dense foliage, offering shade and privacy.

 Lastly, 'Variegata' is known for its variegated leaves, which feature contrasting colors, providing a visually captivating element to the tree.

-Here's a list of the most common varieties of Aesculus hippocastanum with a brief description for each variety.

-- **Aesculus hippocastanum 'Baumannii'**:   This variety is known for its tall, upright growth and dense foliage.
-- **Aesculus hippocastanum 'Briotii'**:   'Briotii' is valued for its distinctive pink-flushed flowers.
-- **Aesculus hippocastanum 'Conspicua'**:   This variety stands out with its large and showy flowers.
-- **Aesculus hippocastanum 'Laciniata'**:   'Laciniata' features deeply cut or dissected leaves, giving it a unique appearance.
-- **Aesculus hippocastanum 'Pendula'**:   Noted for its weeping or pendulous branches, this variety has an elegant and graceful form.
-- **Aesculus hippocastanum 'Rubra'**:   'Rubra' is recognized for its reddish or pinkish flowers.
-- **Aesculus hippocastanum 'Stately'**:   This variety is appreciated for its tall and commanding presence.
-- **Aesculus hippocastanum 'Sunset'**:   'Sunset' is known for its attractive foliage and vibrant autumn colors.
-- **Aesculus hippocastanum 'Umbraculifera'**:   This variety forms a dense, umbrella-like canopy of foliage.
-- **Aesculus hippocastanum 'Variegata'**:   'Variegata' features variegated leaves with contrasting colors, adding visual interest to the tree.

 ## Morphology